Big conspiracy, commando training behind sacrilege attempt at Golden Temple, claims SGPC chief | Law-Order

 The incident had taken place on Saturday evening when the man jumped golden grills inside the sanctum sanctorum, picked a sword and reached near the place where a Sikh priest was reciting the holy Guru Granth Sahib.

-Less that 24 hours after the incident, another man was lynched for allegedly ''disrespecting'' the Sikh religious flag at a gurdwara in a Kapurthala village on Sunday morning.
+Less than 24 hours after the incident, another man was lynched for allegedly ''disrespecting'' the Sikh religious flag at a gurdwara in a Kapurthala village on Sunday morning.

 Police have registered complaints over the alleged sacrilege attempts in both cases but no FIR appears to have been registered in connection with the deaths.